KerniusSur/KerniusSur/README.md

 - 🔭 I’m currently working on [Graffinity (University project)](https://github.com/graffinity)

-- 🌱 I’m currently learning **Next.js, TravisCI**

 - 👨‍💻 All of my projects will soon be available at [https://kernius.dev](https://kernius.dev)

-- 📫 How to reach me **kernius.survila@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/kerniussurvila/](https://www.linkedin.com/in/kerniussurvila/)
+- 📄 Learn more about my experiences on [LinkedIn](https://www.linkedin.com/in/kerniussurvila/)

+- 🌱 I’m currently learning **Next.js, TravisCI** & Everything Inbetween

-* 🌍  I'm based in Vilnius, Lithuania
+- 🌍  I'm based in Vilnius, Lithuania

-* ⚡  I'm lazy, but in a good way...
+- ⚡  I'm lazy, but in a good way...

 <br/>